alexyshi/Berkeley-FREE-data-repository/Long-Beach/ReadMe.txt

-Data for area of Long Beach, California
+Data for area of Long Beach, California available as shapefiles (for use in GIS)